pypa/virtualenv/docs/index.rst

 use relative paths, and will change all the scripts to use ``activate_this.py`` instead of using the location of the Python interpreter to select the environment.

+**Note:** scripts which have been made relocatable will only work if the virtualenv is activated, specifically the python executable from the virtualenv must be the first one on the system PATH.
+Also note that the activate scripts are not currently made relocatable by ``virtualenv --relocatable``.

 **Note:** you must run this after you've installed *any* packages into the environment.
 If you make an environment relocatable, then